Horst and Erna Petri: Arrest and trial

 Both confessions were detailed and consistent with one another.
 The Stasi then turned over the evidence to the local prosecutor, who charged them with numerous offenses, including war crimes and crimes against humanity.
 In September 1962, Erna and her husband went on trial in Erfurt.
 Seventeen witnesses, mostly former workers from the manor, testified against them.

-During their trial, the Petris said they kept the shootings of the children quiet.
-Horst told Erna she made the right choice, but had said not to discuss the incident.
+The Petris said they kept the shootings of the children quiet.
+Horst had told Erna she made the right choice, but said not to discuss the incident.
 Erna was a civilian and not authorized to kill Jews.
 If the news spread, there was a small chance of her facing questioning.

 Erna explained that she had fed the children before killing them.
 She also said after the first two had been killed, the others began to cry, "but not loudly, they whimpered".
 None of the children fled since they were exhausted after being on a railcar for several days.
 In an audio recording of the trial, Erna was so open with the details of her crimes that the prosecutor cut her off and said "Thank you, we have heard enough".
 Although Horst was less cooperative, the testimony of the witnesses confirmed his guilt beyond any doubt.
 At times, Erna got caught in "memory lapses".
 She was called out as a liar by the judge.

 In his verdict, the judge recognized the passage of time.
 But while he acknowledged this, he said "it is essential that these crimes be uncovered with regard for the passage of time."
 He considered having both Petris executed.
 However, he felt that Erna's husband was partly responsible for her behavior and that "the constant interaction with the SS beasts in Grzenda was a considerable factor in causing her to commit crimes."
 He also said that overall, Horst's crimes were far more serious: